a1m0/steam-games/peygard/README.md

 # Overview

-Peygard is web scraper that we are going to use to scrape the data we need.
+Peygard is the web scraper that we are going to use to scrape the data we need.